tanaes/whopping_Voron_mods/kinematic_bed/README.md

 #### Make them yourself

-I've included a BOM with links to the parts I used, as well as the CAD models and DXFs for laser cutting and bending*.
-In the US, SendCutSend will do both the laser cutting and the bending at very reasonable cost.
+I've included a [BOM](./v24_kinematic_BOM.md) with links to the parts I used, as well as the CAD models and DXFs for laser cutting and bending.
+In the US, SendCutSend will do both the laser cutting and the bending at very reasonable cost (about $45 for a single set).

-\* ***Note: working on organizing and uploading these bits.
-ETA Feb 3.***

 #### Purchase a kit